CyberAdvisor/Vellum-Export/README.md

 # Vellum Export from Ulysses
-A export style for Ulysses to support transfer to the Vellum app for book formatting via an intermedite Word document.
+An export style for Ulysses to support transfer to the Vellum app for book formatting via an intermedite Word document.

 Style conversion based on the Vellum Advanced Import Guide.